DISCOVERING PORTISHEAD BEACH

-Yesterday we decided to go exploring.
-Some friends had mentioned a beach by Hillside Road, off Nore Rd in Portishead.
-I remembered seeing one several years ago from the coastal path, but wasn’t sure how to access it from the road.
-So together with some friends we packed up the car with a picnic and buckets and spades, hoping to find somewhere for our children to let off steam for an hour or two.
+Yesterday we decided to go exploring and went looking for a beach in Portishead where our children could play.
+Some friends had mentioned a beach by Hillside Road, off Nore Rd.
+I remembered seeing one several years ago from the coastal path, but wasn’t sure how to access it from the road so together with some friends we packed up the car with a picnic and buckets and spades and headed to Portishead seafront hoping to find somewhere for our children to let off steam for an hour or two.

 The walk to the beach is only a matter of a few yards but the entrance is fairly steep and muddy.
 I wouldn’t want to attempt it with a pushchair, very young children or any mobility problems, but our children aged between 3 and 8 bounded down the muddy slope and then, after a moment of contemplation, us Mums attempted it somewhat more cautiously!

 The beach itself is quite large.
 To the right are some flat rocks which we spread our picnic rugs on and set up base.
 After a couple of guidelines for the children about not going down to the mud towards the shore line, avoiding overhanging rocks and staying within our sight, all four children went off to play.
 Out came flasks of tea and coffee and J and I had plenty of time for a catch up while the children amused themselves.
 We had a great view of ships in the channel and if you squinted a bit you could almost imagine the water was blue like the sky!